Culture in Toronto: Nightlife

-The city's many dance and live music venues host a plethora of international and Canadian performers, and its comedy clubs have served as training grounds for stars such as Jim Carrey, Russell Peters, The Kids in the Hall and SCTV.
+The city's many dance and live music venues host international and Canadian performers, and its comedy clubs have served as training grounds for stars such as Jim Carrey, Russell Peters, The Kids in the Hall and SCTV.

 Music

 Toronto is home to three professional orchestras, including the Toronto Symphony Orchestra, Esprit Orchestra, and Tafelmusik Baroque Orchestra & Chamber Choir, in addition to several small chamber ensembles specializing in Baroque, Classical, Romantic, Modern and World music.
 As is common in many cities in North America, choral ensembles that perform with professional instrumental ensembles are amateur.
 The largest of these is the Toronto Mendelssohn Choir, which performs large works for choir and orchestra.
 The professional core of this choir is the Elmer Iseler Singers.
 The Amadeus Choir is also a high-caliber ensemble.
 Canada's largest professional opera company, the Canadian Opera Company makes its home in the Four Seasons Centre for the Performing Arts, the first true opera house in Toronto and in Canada.
 There are a number of smaller professional opera ensembles, some of which specialize in new music, such as Tapestry New Opera.
 Other professional ensembles based in Toronto include the Hannaford Street Silver Band and Canadian Sinfonietta.

 Three-piece rock band Rush has been active in Toronto since 1968; band members Geddy Lee and Alex Lifeson grew up in the city.
 An instrumental named "YYZ" after the Toronto Pearson International Airport's IATA airport code was featured on the band's 1981 album Moving Pictures, and has been a mainstay of their subsequent live shows.
 Dance-punk duo Death from Above 1979 began in Toronto and recorded one studio album (You're a Woman, I'm a Machine) before breaking up in 2006.